Norfolk, Virginia: Transportation

 Norfolk is served by Amtrak's Northeast Regional service through the Norfolk station, located in downtown Norfolk adjacent to Harbor Park stadium.
 The line runs west along Norfolk Southern trackage, paralleling the US Route 460 corridor to Petersburg, thence on to Richmond and beyond.

 A high-speed rail connection at Richmond to both the Northeast Corridor and the Southeast High-Speed Rail Corridor are also under study.

 Greyhound Lines provides service from a central bus terminal in downtown Norfolk.
+The Virginia Breeze intercity bus line added service to Virginia Beach on April 20, 2026, stopping at an HRT park and ride on Military Highway.
+The added service, known as the Tidewater Current, connects to Virginia Beach, Newport News, Williamsburg, Richmond and Richmond International Airport, Charlottesville, and Staunton.

 In April 2007, construction of the new $36 million Half Moone Cruise Terminal was completed downtown adjacent to the Nauticus Museum, providing a state-of-the-art permanent structure for various cruise lines and passengers wishing to embark from Norfolk.
 Previously, makeshift structures were used to embark/disembark passengers, supplies, and crew.

 The Intracoastal Waterway passes through Norfolk.
 Norfolk also has extensive frontage and port facilities on the navigable portions of the Western and Southern Branches of the Elizabeth River.